EuforTrisomy21_Home

 What is EU for Trisomy 21 ?

-A platform where groups, citizens, and politicians work together to celebrate World Down Syndrome Day.
-The goal is to raise awareness about intellectual disabilities, especially Trisomy 21 (also called Down Syndrome), which is the most common genetic intellectual disability.
+A European initiative where organisations, citizens, and politicians work together to celebrate World Down Syndrome Day.
+Together, we raise awareness about intellectual disabilities, especially Trisomy 21, also called Down Syndrome, the most common genetic cause of intellectual disability.

 To make a change, EUFT21 works to:

-• Stop discrimination and make sure people with Down Syndrome are treated fairly.
+• Stop discrimination and make sure people with Down Syndrome are treated fairly, with respect for their dignity and human rights.

-• Help people with disabilities learn skills and become more independent.
+• Help people with disabilities learn new skills, build confidence, and become more independent in their daily lives and communities.

-• Create chances for people with Down Syndrome to talk directly to EU leaders.
+• Create chances for people with Down Syndrome to speak for themselves and talk directly to EU leaders, decision-makers, and the wider public.

-• Push for better laws and funding to support people with disabilities.
+• Push for better laws, policies, and funding to support people with disabilities and their families across Europe.

-• Make sure the EU keeps its promises to protect disability rights.
+• Make sure the EU keeps its promises to protect disability rights and includes people with intellectual disabilities in its work.

-Our activities include training workshops, skill-building programs, and talking with leaders in the European Parliament.
-We also help people with disabilities learn about their rights and take part in decisions that affect them.
+Our activities include training workshops, skill-building programmes, awareness-raising events, and dialogue with leaders in the European Parliament and other European institutions.
+We also help people with disabilities learn about their rights, express their views, and take part in decisions that affect their lives.

 What does EU for Trisomy 21 want ?